 A typical case involves actions such as a thorough assessment of the medical notes and their indications as well as consultation from the very best medical experts.
 These experts will report on the standard of care offered during the antenatal period, the labour and the after care in order to prove that a child has suffered Cerebral Palsy as a result of medical negligence.

-Our expert team led by former nurse and NHS Trust advisor Rosamund Rhodes-Kemp will make sure your case is investigated thoroughly and be available to answer any questions you have along the way.
+Our expert team will make sure your case is investigated thoroughly and be available to answer any questions you have along the way.
 One of our experienced lawyers will be able to guide the family through the process, which can be lengthy.
 We can help obtain an interim compensation payment so that immediate steps can be taken to maximise the child’s potential and offer a better quality of life in terms of therapy and equipment, accommodation and care.

 Whilst Cerebral Palsy is not a progressive condition, it is one that can lead to complications unless appropriately managed.
 Children often benefit from highly specialised intervention at an early stage and careful monitoring throughout their development, so acting fast is imperative.